marked-gil/goodwill-events/README.md

         * All the fields in the User Model cannot be left blank and will raise a validator error if attempted.
         * The added fields to the User model are available on the admin panel.
     * TASKS:
-        * Modify the User model to include: telephone_number, and/or etc
+        * Modify the User model to include: telephone_number, date of birth, gender, address, and/or etc
         * Require all fields in the User Model

 #### **Design Choice**